ashhendrata/ReelRadar/README.md

 *Ever get stuck endlessly scrolling through streaming platforms, trying to decide what to watch?
 I feel you—it's a real struggle!*

 *Enter ReelRadar, your new best friend for movie nights.
 No more back-and-forth between platforms or endless browsing.
-We are here to help.*
+We are here to help.* &nbsp;

 - 🎥 This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms!